 Service Outages Happen in Mexico

-Sometimes the water or electricity goes out for a few hours or even a day without notice.
+Sometimes the water or electricity goes out for a few hours without notice.
 Occasionally the internet goes down.
 Usually, it’s just for maintenance but there is never a warning or explanation.
 People just accept service interruptions.

-In general, these outages are not common occurrences but they definitely happen more frequently than in the US.
+In general, these outages are not common occurrences but they definitely happen more frequently than you may be used to.
 If you need to get online for work, I recommend you find a cafe or restaurant near your home where you can get online if your internet goes down.

 Renting a Home in Mexico Can Pose Challenges

 When moving to Mexico, chances are you’ll want to rent a house or apartment.
-Buying is risky and living in a hotel or Airbnb long term gets expensive.
+Living in a hotel or Airbnb long-term gets expensive.
 The problem is that renting in Mexico is a pretty bureaucratic and complex process.

 Most landlords require a fiador (sometimes called an aval).
 This is a third party that will guarantee to pay your rent if you default.
 It’s basically a co-signer on your lease that acts as an insurance policy for the landlord.